-Many music labels are using this trick to make their songs viral.
-They organise dance challenges, asking users to recreate the hook step of the song and post it on Instagram.
+Music labels use this trick to make songs viral.
+They organise dance challenges, asking users to recreate a hook step of the song and post it on Instagram.

 In return, they provide incentives like sharing the best video on their page.
 It creates a win-win situation.
 People get exposure and the brand goes viral.
 Think Gaana creating HotShots.

 However, this strategy works best if you are a popular brand that many people already know.
 If your brand is comparatively new, keep a prize for winners.
 It can be goodies or monetary incentives.